Erick-QAtest/Erick-QAtest/README.md

 ## 💡 About Me

-I’m a **bilingual Jr. Manual QA Tester** with a strong foundation in legal analysis and a growing expertise in software quality assurance.
+I’m a **bilingual QA Engineer ** with a strong foundation in legal analysis and a growing expertise in software quality assurance.
 My career blends critical thinking from law with modern testing methodologies and tools.

 I’m passionate about **quality, system logic, and user experience**, and I’ve contributed to real-world projects involving e-commerce, conversational AI, and mobile apps.
 Currently enrolled in a QA Engineering Bootcamp, and aiming to specialize in **AI and Cloud Computing (AWS)** in 2025.